Math teaching certificate

 Lang teaching seminar: Math 827, advanced version (Spring term).

-- Attend approximately twelve of the seminar lessons (Topics: introduction; calculus at Yale; active learning I and II; lesson design; diversity and inclusion; digital tools; public speaking; demonstrations of calculus teaching by current graduate student instructors; assessment and grading; underrepresented groups and Title IX (guest class by Dean Gladney); difficult conversation and constructive feedback.)
+- Attend approximately twelve of the seminar lessons (Topics: introduction; calculus at Yale; active learning I and II; lesson design; inclusive teaching; digital tools; public speaking; demonstrations of calculus teaching by current graduate student instructors; assessment and grading; underrepresented groups and Title IX (guest class by Dean Gladney); difficult conversation and constructive feedback.)

 - Participate in several advanced lessons that will be given on days when the graduate student seminar does not meet.
-(Sample topics: course syllabus; worksheets; poll questions; mid-semester surveys; advanced course design; advising and mentoring students).
-The format of these lessons will be primarily presentations by the program participants.
+(Sample topics: midterm evaluations; alternative assessments; class observations; inquiry-based learning; mid-semester surveys; advanced course design; advising and mentoring students).
+The format of these lessons will be primarily presentations and discussions by the program participants.

 Math teaching orientation (August).